carbon-language/carbon-lang/flang/docs/OptionComparison.md

 ### What is and is not included

-This document focuses on options relevant to the Fortran language.
-This includes some features (such as recursion) that are only indirectly related.
+This document focuses on options relevant to the Fortran language definition.
+This includes some features (such as recursion) that are only indirectly related to the Fortran language definition.
 Options related to the following areas are not included:

 *   Input/Output
 *   Optimization